yahoo/yahoo-connectid/README.md

 };

 connectId.getIds(params, ids => {
-  // ids is a map of id type to value, for example {vmuid: 'abc123'}
+  // ids is a map of id type to value, for example {connectid: 'abc123'}
-  // pass ids.vmuid in request to ad server
+  // pass ids.connectid in request to ad server
 });
 ```